rwynn/route81/README.md

 route81 uses the [confluent go driver](https://github.com/confluentinc/confluent-kafka-go) for Kafka.
 This driver wraps the C client [librdkafka](https://github.com/edenhill/librdkafka).
-You will need to follow the instructions for installing `libdrdkakfa 1.0` on your system as a prerequisite of running route81.
+You will need to follow the instructions for installing `libdrdkakfa 1.0` or greater on your system as a prerequisite of running route81.

 You may also need the `pkg-config` package to be installed on your system.